Otter.ai logoOtter.ai4.4

 Choose Otter.ai if you need:

-• Meeting transcription and documentation
+• Business meeting transcription and note-taking

 • Team collaboration and action item tracking